sakai-mirror/assignment2/docs/tii-estimate.rst

 Issues with TII API
 ===================

-* Can the fid=2 (create class) be used for updating classes as well?
+* Can the fid=2 and 4(create class and assignment) be used for updating as well?
-* I don't see any options in the API for fid=2 that allow specifying the options such as repository, what sources to check against, when to generate the originality report, etc.
+* I don't see any options in the API for fid=4 that allow specifying the options such as repository, what sources to check against, when to generate the originality report, etc.
 * How often do these API's change?
 How often does the www.turnitin.com